Distributed Time- and Event-Triggered Observers for Linear Systems: Non-Pathological Sampling and Inter-Event Dynamics: Inter-event analysis

 \item there exists a positive constant $s^{*}$ such that

-\end{enumerate} where $s(k,h)$ and $s^*\left(h\right)$ are given by the following equations in $s$ and $s^*$, respectively,
+\end{enumerate} where $s(k,h)$ and $s^*\left(h\right)$ are given by the following equations in $s(k,h)$ and $s^*$, respectively,

-\end{Corollary} Intuitively, $s^i_{l}$ would be smaller if the bounding function $f_i(t_k)$ decays faster than the error dynamics, that is, $\gamma \geq e^{-\alpha h}$, leading to more frequent event triggering.
+\end{Corollary} \begin{Remark}Intuitively, $s^i_{l}$ would be smaller if the bounding function $f_i(t_k)$ decays faster than the error dynamics, that is, $\gamma \geq e^{-\alpha h}$, leading to more frequent event triggering.
 The results in Theorem \ref{cor5} indicate that this may be true as $s(k,h)$ is a decreasing function in $k$ and lower bounded by $0$, which together with $s^i_{l}\in \mathds{Z}^{+}$ implies that $s^i_{l}\geq1$.
-By contrast, if the bounding function $f_i(t_k)$ decays slower than the error dynamics, that is, $\gamma< e^{-\alpha h}$, there would be less frequent triggering as shown in (\ref{sitriggersin2}) and (\ref{corsitriggersin2}).
+By contrast, if the bounding function $f_i(t_k)$ decays slower than the error dynamics, that is, $\gamma< e^{-\alpha h}$, there would be less frequent triggering as shown in (\ref{sitriggersin2}) and (\ref{corsitriggersin2}). {\myr{Theorem \ref{corsin7} can be used to explain the phenomenon observed in \cite{liu2015event} that the inter-sampling times can converge to the step size of simulation in a short time.}} \end{Remark}